sysgears/scala-tapir-akka-http-example/README.md

 Task - create service, similar to some kind of shop using Tapir with Akka-Http interpreter, Quill, Macwire and circe json.

-This example contains simple authentication and authorization using jwt tokens and Tapir security, sign in, sign up and separate endpoints for users and for admins.
+This example contains:

+- work with database using Quill
+- Simple jwt authentication and role authorization to access some endpoints
+- sign in and sign out endpoints
+- error handling customization
+- failed decoding customization
+- request wrappers (request handling time tracker)
+- adding prometheus metrics

 Also example contains Quill as library which works with database, similar to Slick and Macwire, which works similar to Guice.